Yep, horses were hauled inside

 So before you make that leap of faith onto the back of a 1000 pound or more horse, visit our

-out there that can help you stay safer.
+there that can help you stay safer.
 If not for yourself, at least for your family.
-Sometimes,
+Sometimes, there

 Reguardless of what you see on TV, horse training is a serious business...